 Some of our Main Cases at a Glance

-Over the last 20 years, VTEX has deployed over 3,000 projects across 30 countries, covering a variety of industries and since 2017, has been recognised by both IDC and Gartner as one of the world’s leading digital commerce platforms.
+Over the last 20 years, VTEX has deployed over 3,000 projects across 30 countries, covering a variety of industries and since 2017, has been recognized by both IDC and Gartner as one of the world’s leading digital commerce platforms.
 Today, I would like to share a few examples of how we’ve helped global brands and retailers such as Motorola, Walmart, Whirlpool and Sony increase their time-to-revenue.

 “One of our key strategic priorities is to accelerate our transformation into the new digital era.
-After an extensive search, Motorola decided to partner with VTEX, a software platform that fulfils the digital vision of the company.”
+After an extensive search, Motorola decided to partner with VTEX, a software platform that fulfills the digital vision of the company.”